CDCgov/ifx-convert/README.md

 # ifx-convert: a small software collection of bioinformatics conversion utilities

-`ifx-convert`is a small software collection of bioinformatics conversion utilities used by CDC/NCIRD/ID Informatics.
+`ifx-convert` is a small software collection of bioinformatics conversion utilities used by CDC/NCIRD/ID Informatics.
 Most involve file format conversions though some may involve other types of conversion such as time format.
-This repository is maintained by Sam S. Shepard and David E. Hufnagel.

 For direct correspondence, feel free to contact: [Samuel S. Shepard](mailto:vfn4@cdc.gov), Centers for Disease Control and Prevention

 ## Brief descriptions